DinoChiesa/get-gcp-access-token/README.md

 downloaded service-account key file.
 Rather than `gcloud auth login`, use `gcloud auth activate-service-account SERVICE_ACCOUNT@DOMAIN.COM --key-file=/path/key.json` and then again print the access token with `gcloud auth print-access-token`.
 The token will look the same as shown above, and can be used in the same way.
+Subject to permissions associated to the service account, of course.

-## Getting a token using your own code.
+## Getting a token using your own code

 In some cases you may want to get a token without relying on gcloud, and your code may not be running in GCE.

 The code in this repository just shows how this is possible.
 It will show what endpoints to use, How to request the right scopes, what credentials are necessary, and so on.
-I don't have any insight into how gcloud is implemented, but I am certain that gcloud invokes the same endpoints these example programs use, to get tokens.
+I don't have any particuar insider knowledge of how gcloud is implemented, but I feel confident that gcloud invokes the same endpoints these example programs use, to get tokens.

 Initially the examples will use nodejs and the builtin `https` module.
 I may add more examples later, maybe other languages and so on, as time permits.